usefulsensors/ai_in_a_box/README.md

 ```console
 sudo reboot
 ```

 SSH back in to AI in a Box and start the launcher script.
-AI in a Box takes around 60 seconds to start caption mode `Ready...`.
-Note it is run as superuser.
 ```console
 cd
 sudo ai_in_a_box/run_chatty.sh
 ```
+AI in a Box takes around 60 seconds to start caption mode `Ready...`.
+Note the launcher script is run with superuser privileges.

 Ignore this error in the SSH session.
 ```bash
 /usr/local/lib/python3.10/dist-packages/pygame_menu/sound.py:204: UserWarning: sound error: No such device.
   warn('sound error: ' + str(e))
 ```
-The above error is superceded with this status.
+The above error is superceded with this log status.
 ```bash
 audio input stream started successfully: True
 ```

-If needed we can terminate the application in another SSH session with this command.
+If needed we can exit the application in another SSH session with this command.
 ```console
 sudo pkill -9 python
 ```
+AI in a Box now displays Ubuntu's console prompt.

 ### Startup service.